plataplomo/hummingbot/workflow/14-06-2025_collateral_refactor/backpack_collateral_patch.md

     end
 ```

-## 5. Conclusion
+## 5. Implementation Complete ✅

-**[REVISED]** This plan provides an essential safety and validation layer by implementing the account limits endpoints as an internal-only service capability.
-It delivers on the "trust but verify" principle by enabling reconciliation between our internal risk model and the exchange's authoritative calculations, all while perfectly preserving the architectural integrity and exchange-agnostic nature of our public API.
+**IMPLEMENTATION COMPLETE** - The account limits functionality provides an essential safety and validation layer through the internal-only service capability.
+The implementation delivers on the "trust but verify" principle by enabling reconciliation between internal risk models and the exchange's authoritative calculations, while perfectly preserving architectural integrity and exchange-agnostic nature of the public API.

+### Ready for Integration
+The private methods are implemented and ready for integration with:
+- Future `RiskReconciler` component
+- Internal validation systems
+- Risk management reconciliation processes

+### Architectural Success
+- ✅ Zero public API changes
+- ✅ Complete exchange agnosticism preserved
+- ✅ Internal validation capability ready
+- ✅ Production-ready implementation